Understanding Arc Flash Boundaries: Limited, Restricted & Arc

 - What is the most important arc flash boundary?

-- All three arc flash boundaries are critically important as they address different hazards.
-The Arc Flash Boundary protects against thermal burns, while the Limited and Restricted Approach Boundaries protect against electric shock hazard.
-The “most important” boundary depends on the specific task and the location of the worker relative to the energized electrical conductors.
+- All three arc flash boundaries are important for different reasons: the Arc Flash Boundary addresses thermal energy (burn) risk, while the Limited and Restricted Approach Boundaries address electric shock hazard.
+Which is most important depends on the specific task and the relative proximity of the worker to the energized electrical conductors.

 - How does an arc fault breaker help prevent arc flashes?

-- What training is required to be a qualified worker?
+- What training is required to be a qualified person?

 - What is the difference between arc flash and shock hazard boundaries?

 - The key difference is the hazard they protect against.
-The Arc Flash Boundary is a thermal hazard boundary calculated to prevent the onset of a second-degree burn (it’s set at the distance where incident energy is 1.2 cal/cm²).
-The Limited and Restricted Approach Boundaries are shock hazard boundaries based on the system voltage to prevent electric shock.
+The Arc Flash Boundary focuses on thermal energy and potential burn injuries (set using incident-energy calculations).
+The Limited and Restricted Approach Boundaries are shock-protection boundaries that depend on system voltage and specific shock-protection criteria in NFPA 70E.

 Continuing Education by State